 Or, we may overcompensate and turn to workaholic tendencies out of a desire to prove our worth to others or to ourselves.
 Because of this misdirected focus, we trade our ability to impact others maximally and to best contribute our gifts to the world.

-The answer to escaping the vicious cycle of lacking self-esteem, diminished confidence, and the never-ending, frustrating quest for fulfillment lies in the 3-step process I lay out in detail in The Self-Esteem Book.
+The answer to escaping the vicious cycle of lacking self-esteem, diminished confidence, and the never-ending, frustrating quest for fulfilment lies in the 3-step process I lay out in detail in The Self-Esteem Book.

 The process starts with healing one’s past so that it no longer robs us of energy and consumes our attention.
 Once the pull of past ghosts is complete, we can then turn our attention to properly analyzing our present state of affairs.